-Born in Russia in 1892, Romain de Tirtoff, began designing clothes for his mother as a young boy.
-Later, as a young man he went to Paris to further his career in fashion design and it was here that he gained the name Erte, the French pronunciation of “R” “T” Throughout his long career Erte designed for the stage, screen, opera, and individual clients.
+Romain de Tirtoff was born in Russia in 1892.
+As a young boy he began designing clothes for his mother then later, as a young man, he went to Paris to advance his career in fashion design.
+It was in Paris that he gained the name Erte, the French pronunciation of “R” “T”.
+During his long career Erte designed for the stage, screen, opera, and individual clients.
 He designed the cover of Harper’s Bazaar for 22 years.
-The influence of his work as a result of the high visibility of Harper’s influenced an entire art movement that was to become known as “Art Deco” and Erte became known as “The Father of Art Deco”.
+As a result of the high visibility of Harper’s influenced an entire art movement was created and became known as “Art Deco”.
+Erte became known as “The Father of Art Deco”.
 Over the years Erte’s fashion and costume designs were translated into limited edition works of art in nearly every medium.
-Bronze sculpture, objects of art in both bronze and crystal, jewelry and prints.
+Bronze sculpture, jewelry, prints and objects of art in both bronze and crystal.
 Original drawings, though rare, are also available.